How Pre-Existing Conditions Affect Personal Injury Claims

 What if an accident has only affected your pre-existing condition?

-If you received no new injuries but your accident has made your pre-existing condition or illness worse, you could still make a claim depending what impact it has had on your life.
-For example, if you’ve been living with a chronic or degenerative disease and this has become harder to live with since your accident, then you have a right to compensation.
+If your accident only affected your pre-existing condition, you can still make a claim.
+For example, if a chronic disease has become harder to live with since your accident, you have a right to compensation.
+It depends what impact it has had on your life.
+To make a strong case, your solicitor should look at the following:

 • The cause of your condition